brainstormforce/header-footer-elementor/README.md

 5. Default widgets available with Elementor Header & Footer Builder.

 ## Changelog ##
+### 1.6.6 ###
+- Improvement: Added compatibility to Elementor core version 3.5.0.
+Now to work with UAE, Elementor minimum version 3.1.0 or higher will be required.
+- Fix: PHP warning of undefined array key on responsive controls in all widgets.

 ### 1.6.5 ###
 - Fix: Hide empty cart count badge hiding even when cart is not empty.